Finxx1/DAT2BAT/README.md

 To make an archive require a password, you have to use the command line.
 Typing ```py DAT2BAT.py -pass <password> <file(s)>``` will give you an archive that requires a password to open.

 ## How does it work?
 The Python script takes in any number of files and outputs a batch script.
 The batch script works by echo-ing the Base64 data of the files archived by DAT2BAT into a file called ```temp```.
 Then, we call ```certutil -decode```.
 This program comes bundled with windows 7, 8, 8.1, and 10.
-It decodes the data and outputs it as a file with the same name as the archived file
+It decodes the data and outputs it as a file with the same name as the archived file.
+For more info, check out [this](DEV.md)